Igor1101/Igor1101/README.md

 -->

 I am an Embedded C software developer.
 The smaller is embedded system, the more I want to program it.

-This is my main repository for open-source projects.